Post Construction Anti-Termite Treatment

 There are two ways for the use of termiticide baits.

-- One way involves the placement of monitoring devices containing untreated wood or other cellulose materials in the soil around the structure to be protected.
+One way involves the placement of monitoring devices around the structure to be protected.
+The devices contain untreated wood or other cellulose materials and are placed in the soil.

-- There are many advantages and disadvantages to the use of termiticide baits.
+There are many advantages and disadvantages of baits system.

 Baits can be used to treat those wooden structures which cannot be treated with liquid termiticides due to the presence of a well, inaccessibility of infested areas or concerns about the use of pesticides.

-In most cases, termiticide baits does not provide quick control of the termite infestation.
-Also, the maintenance of bait system service agreements is more expensive than maintenance of conventional treatment warranties.
+In most cases, termiticide baits do not provide quick control of the termite infestation.
+Also, the maintenance of bait system service agreements is more expensive than the maintenance of conventional treatment warranties.